SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 124
 ```

 I started this blog with the goal to have fun writing; that's been achieved.

-It was
-specifically _not_ a goal to be monetized or become an "influencer" with a huge
+It was specifically _not_ a goal to be monetized or become an "influencer" with a huge
 following.
-I suspect that has been successfuly avoided; this is, after all, just a crummy
+I suspect that has also been successfuly avoided; this is, after all, just a
-little blog that nobody reads.
+crummy little blog that nobody reads.

 Let's see how the numbers say we've been doing.